GEEGABYTE1/aps360group36/README.md

-# Nova Mission Operations Back-End
+# NOVA Mission Operations Back-End

 The back-end for NOVA mission control/operations.
 This project uses the Django framework.
 Note: At the moment of writing, this repository is very incomplete, and should only be treated as a testing playground.